TheCraZyDuDee/Pretendo-Account-Generator/README.md

 - Download the Repository via git or just as zip
 - Install [Python](https://www.python.org/downloads/) and add it to System Path'
 - Install PyInstaller using `pip install pyinstaller`
-- cd to the directory containing the .ico, .py and .spec file and run `pip install -r requirements.txt` and then `pyinstaller account-gen-gui.spec` or just run the build.bat
+- cd to the directory containing the pretendo.ico, countries.json, account-gen-gui.py and account-gen-gui.spec file and run `pip install -r requirements.txt` and then `pyinstaller account-gen-gui.spec` or just run the build.bat

 ## FaQ: